sasmeka/Tickitz_Backend/README.md

 ## Usage

 1. Install [postman](https://www.postman.com/)
-2. visit the following link to export tickitz postman workspace
+2. Visit the following link to export tickitz postman workspace
    ```sh
    https://www.postman.com/avionics-meteorologist-14374576/workspace/tickitz/collection/22380820-2a8492cd-b607-4943-b31d-9d8c50cc4543?action=share&creator=22380820
    ```
-3. import the workspace that you already have in stage 2 into the postman application
+3. Import the workspace that you already have in stage 2 into the postman application
+4. Go to tickitz workspace -> auth -> login.
+The default email and pass please use admin@mail.com and 123456.
+The token obtained can be used to access data
+5. Please try to do get data with the token.
+To insert a token, you can do it on the authorization tab and select Bearer Token

 <p align="right">(<a href="#readme-top">back to top</a>)</p>